Let’s talk about the biggest islands on Earth!

 While everybody wants to head to one of the countries with most islands in the world for their dream island getaways and the ultimate island hopping experiences – it’s the islands with the gigantic sizes that leave us awestruck.
 And, if islands are the talk of interest for you, you have brought yourself at the right discussion!

-Do you think you know all about islands?
-There are over 2000 islands on the oceans in the world, and yet we know so little about them.
+Whether you are looking to escape to an island or not, islands are an interesting topic that entices a lot of us.
+While there are over 2000 islands on the oceans in the world, we are likely to know so little about them.
 The most famous islands of the world include Santorini in Greece, Bali and Java in Indonesia and Maui in Hawaii, among others.
 However, when it comes to the biggest islands, some of them have always confused enthusiasts and been on the topic of interests of experts alike.
 One such island that features on our list is Great Britain, which is not only the ninth largest island on the Earth but also the largest island in the whole of Europe.
 It is one of the few island civilizations which have been reached the status of a global empire.

 On another hand there is Australia, which clearly seems like an island to us — however, it might not be!
 Is Australia an island – is a question that leaves the best of us perplexed.
 To put it simply, the ”island continent” doesn’t qualify for a position on our list because it already checks off all the requirements of being a continent!
 According to geographical definitions, an island and continent are considered different.
 Therefore, even if Australia is larger than Greenland, it cannot be considered an island and Britannica explains it perfectly for us.